jolin-io/JuliaScript.jl/README.md

 ## How it works

-- The first time `juliascript yourscript.jl` runs `yourscript.jl` it will create a corresponding julia module and track all precompile statements from the actual run.
+- The first time `juliascript yourscript.jl` runs `yourscript.jl`, it will create a corresponding julia module and track all precompile statements from the actual run.
-- From the second time onwards it will then run as fast as julia's precompilation system allows for it
+- From the second time onwards, it will then run as fast as julia's precompilation system allows for it.

 ## Further speedup